anon-aadhaar/anon-aadhaar-noir/README.md

 To run the entire circuit:

 1. cd aadhaar_qr_verifier
-2. nargo check
+2. nargo check --overwrite
 3. nargo test

 To run the RSA-SHA256 circuit:

 1. cd rsa-sha256
 2. noirup -v 0.32.0
-3. nargo check
+3. nargo check --overwrite
 4. nargo test

 And in each of the folders of hash_and_sign, poseidon, nullifier, timestamp, cds, signal:

 1. cd folder_name
-2. nargo check
+2. nargo check --overwrite
 3. nargo test